 - The maximum length of a DVR, the maximum length of a video-on-demand copy of the broadcast

 - Users are offered a link to the on-demand version of the video after the broadcast has concluded

 Data Modeling and Collection

-YouTube requests an estimated number of devices/installations (by region) to allow us to provide full support for live streaming.
+YouTube requests an estimated number of devices/installations (by country/region) to allow us to give full support for live streaming.